-Veganism has seen its best year in 2017 with a huge rise in new plant-based products in supermarkets and high street shops.
-We would be correct in thinking that going vegan is getting a lot easier, but if you are short on cash then it can be very hard.
+Veganism has seen its best year so far in 2018 with a huge rise in new plant-based products in supermarkets and high street shops.
+We would be correct in thinking that going vegan is getting a lot easier, but if you are short on cash then it can still be very hard.

 Where will the food come from?
 Are there any charities that can help?
 What should I be eating?
 All these questions are answered in the Vegan Food UK Guide to Eating Food When You Are Skint.

 - If money really has run dry then the first thing you should do is take advantage of food banks.
 Start locally and see if the supermarkets have any vegan food in the boxes, if not, then you can always contact the Human Kindness Vegan Food Bank – who can also help with toiletries.

 - Know when food gets reduced at your local supermarket.
 There might be a certain day or time when food, especially fruit & veg, gets reduced to literally pennies as it’s losing its freshness.
 Then take food home and follow the next steps.